TUI

 /auth login starts the blxbench device flow. blxbench opens the web app, you approve the displayed code in the browser, and blxbench stores local credentials in your user config directory.

-Leaderboard submission requires a signed-in account with a pass tier that includes submission quota.
+Leaderboard submission requires a signed-in account with a pass tier that includes submission quota: Scout, Bencher, Founder, or Admin.
 Headless automation can instead use BLXBENCH_API_KEY with --submit.

 Local Reports